-Overall, the metro area economy and job market is stronger than the rest of the country.
+Overall, the metro area economy and job market are stronger than the rest of the country.
 The average salary within the community is approximately $58,000, compared to the national average of $51,000.

 The unemployment rate in San Diego is also lower than the national average at 3.2 percent, compared to 3.7 percent nationwide.

 Popular Industries in the Area

 In addition to the military, as with any large community, government, education, and health care careers also contribute to the economy.
 The largest total employment by industry in San Diego County is professional business services, with approximately 270,000 people as of December 2020.
 Local government agencies in the area employ approximately 235,000 people.
 The trade, transportation, and utility industry provides jobs for approximately 220,000 residents.